Temporal structures of the X-ray photoemission problem: Conclusions

-\textbf{Acknowledgments} - The authors thank Hong-Hao Tu and Jan von Delft for suggesting the single-particle method outlined in Sec.~\ref{sec:single-part-meth}.
-This research received financial support from FAPESP (grant 2022/05198-2), the CNPq (grant 311689/2023-0) and the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001.
+\acknowledgments{ - The authors thank Hong-Hao Tu and Jan von Delft for suggesting the single-particle method outlined in Sec.~\ref{sec:single-part-meth}.
+This research received financial support from FAPESP (grant 2022/05198-2), the CNPq (grant 311689/2023-0), and the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001.
 FDP's work was supported by PhD and internship fellowships from FAPESP ( grants 2022/09312-4 and 2024/05637-1), GD's by a PhD scholarship from the Brazilian agency Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), and MPL's by an undergraduate research fellowship from FAPESP (2021/11154-5).
-We gratefully acknowledge the support and access to computational resources offered by the Center for Mathematical Sciences Applied to Industry (CeMEAI), funded by FAPESP (grant 2013/07375-0).
+I.D. thanks the Instituto de Fısica de S\~ao Carlos, University of S\~ao Paulo, Brazil, for the kind hospitality.
+We gratefully acknowledge the support and access to computational resources offered by the Center for Mathematical Sciences Applied to Industry (CeMEAI), funded by FAPESP (grant 2013/07375-0).}